In order to preserve the integrity of the Research Center and its materials, the following rules are enforced.

 - Food and beverages are not allowed in the Research Center.

 - All briefcases, purses, and other personal containers must be left with a research assistant.
 A coat rack is provided for coats.

 - Only pencils, which can be provided, may be used in the Research Center.
 No pens or markers are allowed.

 - When searching files, visitors may use only one file folder at a time so as to not mix up items from various file folders.
-Do not refile file folders.
-A research assistant will show you where to return file folders after you are finished with them.

 - The researcher assumes full responsibility for conforming to the laws of libel, privacy, and copyright which may be involved in his or her use of manuscripts and/or other materials.

 - The researcher must inform staff of his or her departure.
 The researcher must also accept the staff’s request to observe all materials, photocopies, books, etc. before departing.

 - By law, the Research Center is given the right to detain any persons suspected of attempting the unauthorized removal of any document, map, book, or other archival material (Wisconsin Statues Chap.
 943.60.
 Test in Laws of 199, Chap.
 245).
 Penalties for archival theft include a fine of up to $10,000 and prison terms from nine months to ten years depending on the value of the materials taken.